-Hancock currently owns more than 14 properties spread right across Australia, ranging from northern West Australia to central New South Wales.
+Hancock currently owns more than 14 properties spread right across Australia, ranging from Western Australia to New South Wales.

 Raising and finishing some of the finest cattle in the industry, these stations and farms produce beef for both domestic and overseas markets.

 Focused on improving management tools, productivity, volume and cattle welfare on all its properties, Hancock has introduced and is in the process of rolling out across all stations, new game-changing technology such as the digital UHF communications systems, walk over weighing, solar power, remote bore monitoring, drones and more.